• Aerial shot of Chapman campus

 Why do I need to take a Math Placement Exam?

-• It will place you in the math class that is appropriate for your level.
-If you fail to take your assessment (or fail to pass it), you will need to take Math 101 in your first year at Chapman.
+If you don't take your exam (or don't pass it), you will need to take Math 101 in your first year at Chapman.
 Doing so may delay your graduation.

 How do I take my Math Placement Exam?